puppetlabs/puppet-docs/source/puppet/6.0/configuration.md

 ### ca_ttl

 The default TTL for new certificates.
 This setting can be a time interval in seconds (30 or 30s), minutes (30m), hours (6h), days (2d), or years (5y).
-This setting is deprecated and will be replaced by one in Puppet Server's configs in Puppet 6.

 - *Default*: 5y

 ### cacert

 The CA certificate.
-This setting is deprecated and will be replaced by one in Puppet Server's configs in Puppet 6.

 - *Default*: $cadir/ca_crt.pem

 ### cacrl

-The certificate revocation list (CRL) for the CA. Will be used if present but otherwise ignored.
-This setting is deprecated and will be replaced by one in Puppet Server's configs in Puppet 6.
+The certificate revocation list (CRL) for the CA.

 - *Default*: $cadir/ca_crl.pem

 ### cadir

 The root directory for the certificate authority.
-This setting is deprecated and will be replaced by one in Puppet Server's configs in Puppet 6.

 - *Default*: $ssldir/ca

 ### cakey

 The CA private key.
-This setting is deprecated and will be replaced by one in Puppet Server's configs in Puppet 6.

 - *Default*: $cadir/ca_key.pem